alabeduarte/mypodcasts-android/README.md

 <img src="screenshots/player.png" width="220" height="380" />
 <img src="screenshots/media_control_notification.png" width="180" height="380" />

+## Download the APK
+The APK is available [here](https://github.com/alabeduarte/mypodcasts-android/releases)

 ## Contributing:
 I have a set of features to be worked and I plan to make them available as soon as possible which are: